 - Birth Certificate for each applicant (original and one copy).

 - Divorce Decree or Death Certificate, If applicable (original and one copy).

 - Police Certificate/Record.
 In Cambodia, the police certificate is issued by the Ministry of Justice at No.240, Sothearos Blvd, Phnom Penh.
 For other countries, click here.

 - Medical Examination.
 Click here for medical instruction.

 - Affidavit of Support: Original signed form I-134 and most recent tax transcript from the petitioner.
 I-134 can be downloaded from http://www.uscis.gov/I-134, and please go to www.irs.gov for information on how to obtain tax transcripts.

 - Translation: Any foreign language document must be accompanied by a full English translation that the translator has certified as complete and correct, and by the translator’s certification that he or she is competent to translate the foreign language into English.

 NOTICE: No assurance can be given in advance that a visa will be issued.
 A consular officer can make a decision only after your formal application and all documents are reviewed, and you have been personally interviewed by that officer.

 Most Important: You are advised not to make any travel arrangement for departure from this country, not to dispose of your property or give up your job until the visa has been issued to you.
 A nonimmigrant visa is usually valid for a maximum of six months from the date of issuance.
-You must travel and apply for admission to the United States within that 6-month period.
+You must travel and apply for admission to the United States within the visa validity.

 PLEASE BE ON TIME FOR YOUR APPOINTMENT.
-IF YOU ARE LATE OR NOT PAID YOUR MRV FEE, YOUR APPOINTMENT WILL BE CANCELLED.
+IF YOU ARE LATE OR HAVE NOT UNDERGONE MEDICAL EXAMINATION, YOUR APPOINTMENT WILL BE CANCELLED.